xelatihy/yocto-gl/docs/yocto/yocto_scene.md

 Shapes are placed in the scene by defining shape **instances** that take a coordinate frame, a shape pointer and a material pointer.
-Instances are represented by the `scene_instance` type.
+Instances are represented by the `sceneio_instance` type.
-Instances are represented as `scene_instance` objects.
+Instances are represented as `sceneio_instance` objects.
 Thought the use of instancing Yocto/Scene scales well to large environments without introducing more complex mechanisms.

-Scenes might be lit by background illumination defined by **environments**, represented by the `scene_environment` type.
+Scenes might be lit by background illumination defined by **environments**, represented by the `sceneio_environment` type.
 Environments have a frame, to rotate illumination, an emission term and an optional emission texture.
 The emission texture is an HDR environment map stored in a LatLon parametrization.